m-e-meyer/clanlib/README.md

     void get_clan_activity(string[string][int][string][string][int] activity,
                            int[int][string][item] stash_activity)

 Reads data from the clan activity data files into the two given maps (see `activity_file_name()` and `stash_activity_file_name()`), adds data to the maps from the Clan Activity Log of the current clan, and writes the updated data into the clan activity data files.
+The data are left in the maps for use after `get_clan_activity()` completes.

+The keys to the activity map are, in order:

+* `string` denoting the type of activity: `"basement"` for basement activity, `"inout"` for entering and leaving the clan, `"lounge"` for VIP lounge activity, and `"misc"` for miscellaneous activity.
+* `int` denoting the time of the activity, expressed as a human-readable timestamp.
+For example, `202105011645` is May 1, 2021, at 4:45 PM
+* `string` giving the name of the player-character that did something
+* `string` code for what the player-character did:
+  * `"basement"` activity has `"closed"` for closing a dungeon, `"meat"` for recovering meat from a dungeon, and `"opened"` for opening a dungeon
+  * `"inout"` activity has `"admitted"` for admitting a new member, `"otherclan"` for joining another clan, and`"rejoined"` for rejoining the current clan
+  * `"lounge"` activity has `"fabricated"` for fabricating something in the Floundry
+  * `"misc"` activity has `"applied"` for applying for clan membership, `"chgrank"` for changing a clan member's rank, `"chgtitle"` for changing a clan member's title, `"modrank"` for modifying a clan rank, `"posted"` for posting an announcement, and `"xfrlead"` for transferring leadership
+* `int` is a serial number

+And the value of the map is a string denoting the object of the activity, or `-` if there is no object.

+Note: Activity by CheeseFax and Easyfax are not included.

+The keys to the stash activity map are, in order:

+* `int` denoting the time of the activity, expressed as a human-readable timestamp.
+For example, `202105011645` is May 1, 2021, at 4:45 PM
+* `string` giving the name of the player-character that moved things into or out of the stash
+* `item` denoting what item was moved.
+If `$item[none]`, then the player contributed meat.

+And the value of the map is a number denoting how many of the item was moved, or how much meat was contributed.
+If positive, items were added to the stash; if negative, items were taken from the stash.

     cl_clannie[int] get_clannies()